hei-synd-225-sem/ci/README.md

-# SEm-225 I5 CI/TDD lab
+# ESE CI/TDD lab

 ## Abstract
-This repository is used for "CI/TDD" lab of the S.Em.
-225 module at HES-SO Valais-Wallis in Sion.
+This repository is used for "CI/TDD" lab of the ESE module at HES-SO Valais-Wallis in Sion.

 ## Getting Started
 Fork this repository from the appropriate git source server to have your own working copy.
 Contribute with your own additions in your own repository.